Laos Fast Facts

 Laos is generally a safe country and crime directed against foreigners is rare.
 Nevertheless, as a global rule, never leave belongings unattended and always maintain a firm grip on cameras and shoulder bags.
 In some tourist sites you may encounter some insistent souvenir sellers.
 A polite “No, thank you” usually will suffice.
 Leave your expensive jewellery at home and always use hotel safety deposits boxes or in-room safes for valuables.

 The Lao dress or pha sin made from silk or cotton is the most authentic purchase.
 The markets in Vientiane and Luang Prabang are worth visiting to buy this product.
 Silk, cotton fabrics, wood carvings, pottery, silver jewellery and handmade shirts are the best buys.
-Aside from Vientiane, large western style shopping malls and international brand stores are conspicuous by their absence but this is one of the attractions of a country that offers something different from more developed countries in South East Asia.
+Aside from Vientiane, large western style shopping malls and international brand stores are conspicuous by their absence but this is one of the attractions of a country that offers something different from more developed countries in South-East Asia.
+It is recommended to check in advance whether certain souvenirs are on the illegal list when leaving the country.

+Most Laotian cities have their own morning and night market the most famous one among visitors being Luang Prabang night market showcasing a lot of Lao handicrafts and great souvenirs to bring back home.
 Although the majority of vendors have fixed prices, bartering is still advisable for more expensive items at main markets and street stalls.
-In Vientiane, it’s worth heading out to the weaving district of Ban Nong Bouathong, northeast of the city.
 For markets, try Talat Sao and the Mekong Night Market in Vientiane and the Night Market in Luang Prabang which offers fabrics, handicrafts, jewellery and much more.

 Hotels have IDD phones but for a more inexpensive option, we recommend to make use of the abundance of Wi-Fi options.
 If you have worldwide coverage, you can bring your mobile phone and use it to make domestic or international calls, but this again can be expensive so check the rates beforehand.
 The Lao mobile network is cheap and affordable.
-Local “pay as you go” SIM cards can easily be purchased in the main cities, with international rates around 2,000 kip per minute.
+Local “pay as you go” SIM cards can easily be purchased in the main cities.

 Laos is GMT + 7 and does not operate on a daylight-saving system.